 What am I doing with my life?
 By D.I.
 Jolly (Part 1 of 3)

 Justine was comfortable with her role as a woman of the night.
 She had always been able to spot the guys nice enough to be grateful, but still street smart enough to know they had to pay for it.
-That night as she walked into the Pumpkin Hut she knew her mark without a second glance.
+As she walked into the Pumpkin Hut she knew her mark without a second glance.
 He sat quietly alone staring into his beer and failed to notice the woman who had taken up the seat next to his.
-For a few minutes, they sat in silence until her drink arrived and she turned.
+They sat in silence until her drink arrived and she turned to face him.

 “Haven’t seen you here before, are you new to our fair city?”